- Offered as:

-The College of Engineering and Architecture offers a limited number of scholarships to entering freshmen and transfer students in the School of Architecture and Construction Management.
+The College of Engineering and Architecture offers a limited number of scholarships to entering freshmen and transfer students in the School of Design and Construction.
 Once certified into the program, the school offers scholarships to students who are high academic achievers.

 The need for professionally educated construction managers has increased in recent years.
 The Associated General Contractors of America, the American Institute of Constructors, the Associated Builders and Contractors, the National Association of Home Builders, and various other national associations have urged universities to educate people at the university level for management positions in the large and rapidly expanding construction industry.
 WSU has responded to this need by continually expanding and strengthening its construction management program.

-The program is accredited by the Associated Schools of Construction Education (ACCE).
+The program is accredited by the American Council for Construction Education (ACCE).